leighlawhon/lxd/pages/learning-theory.markdown

 ### Cognativisim and Personalization
 Many learning software applications claim to be personalized to learners, especially in recent months where AI has exploded.

-One application that looks promissing in the arena of ppersonalization for learners is MindPrint Learning
+One application that looks promissing in the arena of ppersonalization for learners is MindPrint Learning, whos assessment is based on cognitive theory.

-<iframe width="420" height="315" src="https://www.youtube.com/watch?v=KncUod28MOk" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/embed/KncUod28MOk" frameborder="0" allowfullscreen></iframe>

 ### Cognitivism Usage in Instructional Material